-To see on Mount Amiata
+Must-see places on Mount Amiata

-The summit can be easily reached by car, by motorbike, by bus from almost all Amiata towns.
-In the large car park 500 meters from the top you can leave your vehicle and reach the summit on foot or by chairlift.
-On the summit stands a 22 meter high metal cross, commissioned by Pope Leo XIII, a historical and Christian symbol of the people of Amiata.
-Built in the early 1900s, destroyed in the Second World War, rebuilt in 1946, the Cross attracts thousands of tourists every year.
-The Cross is not the only attraction on the summit.
-Immediately at his feet you will find one of the most visited observation points on Mount Amiata.
+The Cross was built in the early 1900s, destroyed in the Second World War, and rebuilt in 1946.
+It attracts thousands of tourists every year.
+The Cross is not the only attraction at the peak.
+In fact, at its feet you will find one of the most visited observation points of Amiata.
 From there you can see a panorama that will leave you speechless.
-At a distance of about 200 meters and always at the same altitude, there is the Madonna degli Scout, a marble statue erected over the lava rocks which are still very visible today.
-Of course the summit does not lack excellent restaurants and hotels ready to provide you with the best typical dishes of the area.
+At about 200 meters and always at the same altitude, there is the Madonna degli Scout, a marble statue erected over the lava rocks which are still very visible today.

 Mountain huts

-Like all mountains that are respected, Alpine, Apennine or as in the case of Monte Amiata “anti-Apennines”, we find mountain huts, places that in less recent times were designed to offer refreshment to travelers who came from the valley.
-The Amiata has three main mountain huts, the “Terzo Rifugio” at the foot of the summit, the “Secondo Rifugio” also called the Cantore refuge, the “Primo Rifugio”, about 7km from the village of Abbadia San Salvatore.
-The third practically coincides with the summit, it is only a few hundred meters from it and it is very close to the car park.
-At the third shelter you will find some hotels and bars where you can stop off.
+At the third hut you will find some hotels and bars where you can stop off.
 Even at the second hut you can find refreshment but also find the departure of two of the ski lifts, one of which is also open in the summer.
-The first shelter, once a disused ski slope, offers a beautiful picnic area.
-All the shelters are characterized by the presence of vast grassy lawns.
+The first hut, once a ski slope now disused, offers a beautiful picnic area.
+All the huts are characterized by the presence of vast grassy lawns.
+Ski equipment rental services are also available at the second Amiata hut in winter.

-The meadows of Amiata
+The meadows of Mount Amiata

 Amiata is not only rich in forest vegetation.
-Along the road that goes from Castel del Piano to the summit (but you can also get there from Arcidosso, Piancastagnaio and Abbadia San Salvatore), you come across two of the most well-known meadows on the mountain.
+Along the road that goes from Castel del Piano to the peak (but you can also get there from Arcidosso, Piancastagnaio and Abbadia San Salvatore), you come across two of the most well-known meadows on the mountain.

-Proceeding towards the summit we meet the Prato della Contessa, slightly smaller in size, at a slightly higher altitude.
+Proceeding towards the peak we meet the Prato della Contessa, slightly smaller in size, at a slightly higher altitude.
 This one too, like the other one, has a grassy mantle on which to rest in the shade of centuries-old beech trees.

 Observation points

 Observing the panorama is certainly one of the activities we all do when we get on the Amiata.
-Surely the most visited is at the foot of the Cross.
+Surely the most visited observation point is at the foot of the Cross.
 From there the eye can clearly see Lake Bolsena and the whole Val di Paglia.
-The Val’Orcia is instead visible from the top of the mountain at the beginning of the ski slope of the summit.
-We can find an observation point along the road that leads from the La Contessa alla Vetta meadow.
-It is referred to as the Observation Point of the Inferno Valley, when the days are clear you can clearly see the sea, Mount Argentario, the island of Giglio and Elba.
+The Val’Orcia is instead visible from the top of the mountain at the beginning of the ski slope of the peak.

 Snow in winter, trekking and mushrooms in the summer